lashombpLQCD/RLQQCD/README.md

 - `qqcd/andyworkinglagfib/qqcd-test/`: Base directory of program
   - `cfgsprops/`
     - `cfgsprops.f90`: Performs all calculations from generating/loading gauge configurations to calling subroutines in `quark/` to perform subtraction calculations.
     - `quark/`: Contains all of the subtraction source files
+      - `disconloops.f90`: Source file where Monte Carlo subtraction program is performed
+      - `preconditioner.f90`: Source file where all high-degree polynomial subroutines are contained.
   - `glue/`: Where gauge configurations are generated, saved, and read in
   - `user/`: Settings for a particular run (e.g. configuration directories, lattice size, etc.).
 The FORTRAN program starts in `cfgspropsmain.f90`.
   - `bin/`: Directory for compiled program and batch submission files for running on HPC cluster